World Metropolitan Day grows in scope and supporting institutions

-In its second year, the campaign was celebrated in eleven metropolises worldwide.
+In its second year, the campaign was celebrated in twelve metropolises worldwide.

 On 7th of October and on surrounding days last week, Metropolis members and other local governments, as well as academic organizations around the globe, celebrated World Metropolitan Day, a campaign promoted by Metropolis and CIPPEC.
 In each metropolis hosting a World Metropolitan Day event, representatives of different levels of government and a variety of stakeholders that operate in the same metropolitan area got together to discuss the pressing issues that they face together as part of a metropolitan community.

 The World Metropolitan Day campaign honors the date of the Montréal Declaration on Metropolitan Areas (October 7, 2015) and this year has been promoted through events held in Barcelona, Bucaramanga, Buenos Aires, Cordoba, Gaziantep, Godoy Cruz, Monterrey, Paris, Ribeirão Preto, San Salvador and Torino.

 The 2019 campaign focused on the implementation of the Sustainable Development Goals (SDGs) at the metropolitan scale, and hosts chose the SDGs to focus on in accordance with their specific challenges and priorities.
 In common, all events promoted a shared space for dialogue and work between local leaders, as well as the search for consensual solutions to shared dilemmas and for ways to institutionalize the SDGs across the territories of the metropolises.